 Yes!
 Very well in fact.

 There may be an adjustment period for your body to get used to it.
-You may be a little bit stinky or damp for a week or so but I’ve found that since using this homemade natural deodorant recipe I am actually less stinky and sweaty (you are so glad I shared that, right?) and can even skip a day once in a while.
+You may be a little bit stinky or damp for a week.
+I’ve found that since using this homemade natural deodorant recipe I am actually less stinky and sweaty (you are so glad I shared that, right?) and can even skip a day once in a while.